-With so many fuel-types available, it’s no surprise many are left blank-faced when buying a car.
+Nowadays with so many engine options available, it’s no wonder so many are left bewildered when faced with a new car purchase.

-As more options have entered the market, the choice on which fuel to run has become even more complicated.
-Today, there are more than three alternatives to petrol engines, including LPG, diesel and pure-electric.
-So, deciding which fuel choice is the most sustainable and efficient isn’t simple.
+As more fuel options have entered the market, the choice on which to run long-term has become even more tricky.
+Today, some of the most common alternatives to petrol engines are hybrid, LPG, diesel and pure-electric.
+Adding in the fact that each option has numerous pros and cons makes for a confusing buying experience.

 For the purpose of this article, the big debate sits between hybrid engines that combine fuel and electric boost, or fuel-sipping diesels.